Dhanpal Ganesh: Pune

-Born in Chennai, Tamil Nadu, Ganesh became the first player from the Pune Academy to sign with the first-team at Pune in July 2011.
+Born in Chennai, Tamil Nadu, Ganesh became the first player from the Pune Academy to sign with the first team at Pune in July 2011.
 He made his professional debut for the club on 18 December 2011 against Churchill Brothers at the Fatorda Stadium; he came on in the 94th minute for Othallo Tabia as Pune won the match 2–0.
-He made his first start for the club in the I-League on 18 April 2012 against Salgaocar in a 2–0.
+He made his first start for the club in the I-League on 18 April 2012 against Salgaocar in a 2–0 win.

 Pailan Arrows (loan)

-For the 2012–13 I-League season Ganesh was loaned out to the Pailan Arrows for the whole season.
-He made his debut for the Arrows on 28 August 2012 in the Durand Cup against Air India in which he started as Arrows drew the match 1–1.
+For the 2012–13 I-League season, Ganesh was loaned out to the Pailan Arrows for the whole season.
+He made his debut for the Arrows on 28 August 2012 in the Durand Cup against Air India, in which he started as Arrows drew the match 1–1.
 He then made his league debut for Pailan Arrows on the league opening day against Mumbai on 6 October 2013.
 He came on as an 87th-minute substitute for Holicharan Narzary as the Arrows won the match 3–2.

 Return to Pune

-After a season with the Arrows, Dhanpal was back at Pune for the 2013-14 season.
-He would make 12 appearances in the league and would feature regularly in the starting line-up in the second half of the season.
-He kept up his good form and made his debut in the AFC Champions League in a qualifier against Hanoi T&T in a 0–3 loss.
-Dhanpal would score his first senior goal for Pune in the opening game of Pune's 2014 Durand Cup campaign in a 3–0 win over Churchill Brothers.
-He started in the first ever Pune Derby against Bharat FC but was sent-off following off the ball challenge on the 88th minute of the game which ended 1-1.
+After a season with the Arrows, Dhanpal returned to Pune for the 2013-14 season.
+He made 12 appearances in the league and featured regularly in the starting line-up in the second half of the season.
+He maintained his form and made his debut in the AFC Champions League in a qualifier against Hanoi T&T in a 0–3 loss.
+Dhanpal scored his first senior goal for Pune in the opening game of Pune's 2014 Durand Cup campaign in a 3–0 win over Churchill Brothers.
+He started in the first ever Pune Derby against Bharat FC but was sent off following an off-the-ball challenge in the 88th minute of the game, which ended 1-1.

 Chennaiyin

-In July 2015 Ganesh was drafted to play for Chennaiyin in the 2015 Indian Super League.
+In July 2015, Ganesh was drafted to play for Chennaiyin in the 2015 Indian Super League.